wp-plugins/nextgen-facebook/readme.txt

 = Rename or Add Profile URL Fields =

-By default, NextGEN Facebook OG adds two new URL fields to the user profiles -- the Facebook URL with a field name of "facebook" and the Google+ URL with a field name of "gplus".
+By default, NGFB adds two new URL fields to the user profiles -- the Facebook URL with a field name of "facebook" and the Google+ URL with a field name of "gplus".
 This is in keeping with the standard field names I've observed.
 If you need to change the field names, or their description, you can define the NGFB_CONTACT_FIELDS constant in your wp-config.php file.
 The default value for NGFB_CONTACT_FIELDS is:

 `
 define( 'NGFB_CONTACT_FIELDS', 'facebook:Facebook URL,gplus:Google+ URL' );